Are you afraid to hit this link looming at the top of your site?

 What to Do

 Backup.
 Always backup your site, database and files (those are two different things), in case you need to get someone involved to do a full site restore after a meltdown.
 I recommend BackupBuddy for backup.

 Disable plugins first.
 If you head into the plugins section of WordPress, select any or all plugins and disable them before updating, it’s often the cleanest way to upgrade, be forewarned, you may need to reconfigure or setup some plugins after this happens.

 Understand, be prepared.
 Upgrading can take literally 30 seconds, or sometimes it can take hours repairing design and technical breaks after you upgrade your site, plugins, and potentially themes.
 Awareness is important, if only to be on guard in case something happens and to plan accordingly.
+According to collectiveray, it’s important that you use the right WordPress page builder plugin.
 Hint: Upgrade during low traffic times.

 Solve This Forever Option

 If you want a set it and forget it solution, let someone else manage backup and fixing your site when updates break it so you can worry about your message and mission, not the back-end.